Advancing Racial & Gender Equity

 - YWCA Racial Justice Resources

-Each April, YWCA chapters across the U.S. host the Stand Against Racism campaign to raise awareness about the negative impact of institutional and structural racism in our communities and to build community among those who work for racial justice.
+Each April, YWCA chapters across the U.S. host the Racial Justice Challenge to raise awareness about the negative impact of institutional and structural racism in our communities and to build community among those who work for racial justice.
 This annual campaign highlights the important work we do every day to dismantle systemic racism and break down racial barriers.
 It is also an invitation for elected officials, partner organizations, allied groups, and individuals to join us in the fight for justice to address the effects of policies, practices, enforcement, and education that disproportionately impact communities of color.
-In 2022, the national implementation of the Stand Against Racism Challenge has been scheduled to coincide with the Stand Against Racism campaign.

 In September 2020, YWCA Glendale and Pasadena made national, state, and local news in advocating for the successful passage of a historic Sundown Town Resolution in Glendale.
 This was the first resolution of its kind passed in California and only the third in the country.
 Historical documents, public accounts, and newspaper articles demonstrate that Glendale was a sundown town for a majority of the 20th century.
 Meaning Black people, including those who worked in Glendale, were asked to leave the city by sundown or face violence by police or community members.
 They were also excluded from residing or purchasing property in Glendale through discriminatory language in property deeds and covenants, and were made to feel unsafe due to the presence of the Ku Klux Klan and the American Nazi Party, who maintained active chapters and headquarters in Glendale.